austin-bev/CryptoAnalysis/README.md

-This was my submission for the final assessment of COMP1002 (v.1) Data Structures and Algorithms.
+This was my submission for the final assessment of COMP1002 (v.1) Data Structures and Algorithms (2021).
 The task was to create a program which imported and then parsed graph data using data structures.
 My final mark was 99%

 Introduction:
     The CryptoGraph algorithms main functionality involves reading in various files related to Cryptocurrency, performing analysis and displaying the results to the screen.